streamerd/scion-metaverse/README.md

-# Phaser Starter
+# Scion Metaverse Phaser Codebase

-A [Phaser](https://phaser.io/) starter for Game Jams
+Built upon [Phaser](https://phaser.io/) starter for Game .

-## Features
+## Contributing

--   Modern JavaScript with Webpack & Babel
--   ESLint & Prettier
--   Automatic deployments to Itch
+We love Discord and love Twitter.
+Let's keep conversations on either of these platforms for ideation, then submit Github issues to manage the overall feature growth and roadmap.

 ## Usage
 There are a number of available scripts, but the most useful are:

 -   `npm start` - Start a development server